metaskills/minitest-spec-rails/README.md

 ## Contributing

-The minitest-spec-rails gem is fully tested from Rails 3.0 to 4 and upward.
+The minitest-spec-rails gem is fully tested for minor Rails 3.x versions.
 We run our tests on [Travis CI](http://travis-ci.org/metaskills/minitest-spec-rails) in both Ruby 1.8 and 1.9.
 If you detect a problem, open up a github issue or fork the repo and help out.
 After you fork or clone the repository, the following commands will get you up and running on the test suite.

 ```shell
 $ bundle install